Ramla: State of Israel

-The city suffered severe damage from earthquakes in 1033, 1068, 1070, 1546, and 1927.

-Landmarks and notable buildings
+Landmarks

 White Tower

 The Tower of Ramla, also known as the White Tower, was built in the 13th century.
 It served as the minaret of the White Mosque (al-Masjid al-Abyad) erected by Caliph Suleiman in the 8th century, of which only remnants are to be seen today.
 The tower is six stories high, with a spiral staircase of 119 steps.

 Pool of Arches

 The Pool of Arches, also known as St. Helen's Pool and Bīr al-Anezīya, is an underground water cistern built during the reign of the Abbasid caliph Haroun al-Rashid in 789 CE (in the Early Muslim period) to provide Ramla with a steady supply of water.
 Use of the cistern was apparently discontinued at the beginning of the tenth century (the beginning of the Fatimid period), possibly due to the fact that the main aqueduct to the city went out of use at that time.